SaveSavio/modelling-airbnbs-property-listing-dataset-/README.md

 - url: The URL of the listing
 - bedrooms: The number of bedrooms in the listing

-The code for preparation of tabular data is placed inside <u>tabular_data.py</u>:<br> that, when called, performs the cleaning if called and saves the clean data in clean_tabular_data.csv.
+The code for preparation of tabular data is placed inside <u>tabular_data.py</u>.
+This file, when called, performs the cleaning if called and saves the clean data in clean_tabular_data.csv.

 At first, the 'AirBnbData.csv' file into a pandas dataframe
 ```python